awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 }
 ```

-If your domain resides within a VPC, your computer must be connected to the VPC for the request to successfully register the snapshot repository\.
+If your domain resides within a virtual private cloud \(VPC\), your computer must be connected to the VPC for the request to successfully register the snapshot repository\.
 Accessing a VPC varies by network configuration, but likely involves connecting to a VPN or corporate network\.
 To check that you can reach the Amazon ES domain, navigate to `https://your-vpc-domain.region.es.amazonaws.com` in a web browser and verify that you receive the default JSON response\.

 #### Encrypting snapshot repositories<a name="es-managedomains-snapshot-encryption"></a>